carpentries-incubator/fair-bio-practice/_episodes/02-os-introduction.md

 > >* Open Access permits the whole society to benefit from scientific findings T
 > >* Posting your Excel files on the group webpage is in the spirit of Open Data F
 > >* Citizen Science engages public in the research process T
 > >
+> > ** For patenting, only the dates of public release and patent application
+> > are important.
+> > Once patent is granted all the details can be made public, includedin source code.
+> > On the other hand, laboratory notes published before patent application
+> > can be treated as public disclosure and prevents from obtaining a patent.
+> >
 > {: .solution}
 {: .challenge}